desmos-labs/desmos/x/posts/spec/03-state.md

 * `0x01 | Subspace ID | Post ID | -> ProtocolBuffer(Post)`

 ## Post section
-The section reference is stored to enable the possibility of querying posts for a particular subspace's section:
+The section in which a post is placed is stored to enable the possibility of querying posts for a particular subspace's section:

 * `0x02 | Subspace ID | Section ID | Post ID | -> 0x01`